melbhz/netlogo-hpc/workflow/README.md

    Click [**Log in**] button at the bottom, type your password and click [**OK**] to login.
 This should open a command prompt window and a SFTP window.

    The command prompt is where you type and run your scripts.
-The SFTP window provides a graphical user interface where you can create/copy/delete files and folders, upload files to Spartan by dragging a file from left to right, and download files to your laptop by dragging files from right to left.
+The SFTP window provides a graphical user interface where you can create/copy/delete files and folders, upload files to your HPC by dragging files from left to right, and download files to your laptop by dragging files from right to left.

    <p align="center">
       <img src="image\SSH_cmd.PNG" width="55%" />